moonbeam-foundation/xcm-sdk/mkdocs/docs/contribute/xcm.md

     }
     ```

-4. Add the newly created chain configurations to the `chainsConfigList` in the `xcm-sdk/blob/main/packages/config/src/configs/index.ts` file
+4. Add the newly created chain configurations to the `xcmRoutesList` in the `xcm-sdk/blob/main/packages/config/src/xcm-configs/index.ts` file

 !!! note
 Chain configurations are listed in alphabetical order.
 Please follow this order when adding new chain configurations.